robertokbr/go-barber-api/README.md

 # Install Sqlite3
 $ yarn add sqlite3
 ```
-* Copy and paste it in the ormConfig.json:
+* Copy and paste it in the ormConfig.json instead of the postgres config:
 ```
 {
   "name": "default",